 We encourage you to submit your Pre-Proposal as soon as you are ready to do so.
 Pre-Proposals will be reviewed on a rolling basis.
-The next round of Pre-Proposals must be received by our online application system no later than 5:00pm on Monday, December 1, 2014.
-Information on how to submit a Pre-Proposal will be posted in September 2014.
+Information on how to submit a Pre-Proposal will be posted in September.

-Teams that are invited to submit a Full Proposal are strongly encouraged to send at least one representative of their team to the Full Proposal Boot Camp.
-The Boot Camp will help your team prepare each of the required sections of application.
+Invited teams are strongly encouraged to send at least one representative of their team to the Full Proposal Boot Camp.
+The Boot Camp will help you prepare each of the required sections of your application, as well as answer two fundamental questions: 1) Does your envisioned product address a true unmet clinical need?
+AND 2) Is there a viable business opportunity?
 Many of these elements can be repurposed for other commercialization grants, such as SBIRs, STTRs, etc.

 Work Plan Development

-Based on the Full Proposals and Pitches, selected teams will be asked to develop and submit a work plan and budget, which they will present to the team of judges on Thursday, June 12, 2014.
+Based on the Full Proposals and Pitches, selected teams will be asked to develop and submit a work plan and budget, which they will present to the team of judges for a final award decision.

 Funds MAY be used for: